vijayasri25/Walmart-Sales-Analysis-SQL/README.md

 - Observed monthly and yearly sales trends.
 - Compared holiday and non-holiday sales.
 - Built an interactive Tableau dashboard using Filter Actions.

+ ## 💡 Business Insights

+• Store 20 generated the highest total sales.
+• Non-holiday sales were significantly higher than holiday sales.
+• Sales showed seasonal patterns across months.
+• The dashboard allows users to filter all charts by store.